oroinc/documentation/frontend/index.rst

 There are two types of themes:

  - :ref:`Storefront themes <dev-doc-frontend-storefront>` used for OroCommerce storefront
- - :ref:`Back-Office themes <dev-doc-frontend-back-office-theming>` used for OroCommerce back-office, OroPlatform, and OroCRM
+ - :ref:`Back-Office themes <dev-doc-frontend-back-office-theming>` used for Oro application back-office

 .. hint:: Back-office themes cannot be used in the storefront and vice-versa.